scothew/s3management/lab3/README.md

 ![Object Properties](../images/SA-storage-class-analysis-tag.png)

 6. Click **Save**
 7. The Storage Class Analysis will take some time to run.
-Since this is a sample bucket without any live traffic, we will view a sample of existing storage class analysis.
+Since this is a sample bucket without any live traffic, we will view a sample of existing storage class analysis in the next section.

 <!--Note: The destination bucket must be in the same AWS Region as the bucket for which you are setting up the analysis.
 The destination bucket can be in a different AWS account.-->